-The Upside: Code Black is a solid documentary that is moving, thought-provoking, and memorable; sheds just enough light on a hot button issue to provide awareness and inspire important questions.
+The Upside: Moving, thought-provoking, and memorable; sheds just enough light on a hot button issue to provide awareness and inspire important questions

-The Downside: The personal accounts that attempt to fill in the back-story of why some of these doctors got into medicine felt a bit forced and unnecessary, especially when each had a palpable passion when speaking about their work.
+The Downside: Personal accounts that attempt to fill in the back-story of why some of these doctors got into medicine feel a bit forced and unnecessary, especially when each had a palpable passion when speaking about their work

 On the Side: McGarry, who directed the film, is also one of the doctors featured in the documentary.